Nicholas II of Niemodlin: Death

 In June 1497, in order to end the disputes between the Duchies of Opole and Cieszyn, a meeting was arranged in Nysa.
 The issue of the Turkish threat to Hungary was also to be discussed.
-The gathering was attended by Nicholas II, Duke Casimir II of Cieszyn, Wiktoryn of Poděbrady and his brother Henry I, Duke of Ziębice and the Bishop of Wrocław, Jan IV Roth, among others.
+The gathering was attended by Nicholas II, Duke Casimir II of Cieszyn, Victor, Duke of Münsterberg and his brother Henry the Elder of Münsterberg and the Bishop of Wrocław, Jan IV Roth, among others.

 On 26 June, Nicholas II tried to stab both Duke Casimir II and Bishop Jan IV Roth.
 The reason for his act is unknown, although some sources believed that Nicholas feared of the growing importance of Duke Casimir II.
 With the help of servants and nobles, the attack was defeated.
 Nicholas II tried to avoid the responsibility of the Town Hall and found refuge in the nearby church of St. Jakob, where he asked for sanctuary.
 He was nevertheless taken by force from the altar and put in a dungeon.

 The nobles reunited (who included the victims of the Duke of Niemodlin) and long wondered what to do with the prisoner.
 Eventually, they decided to apply the common law of Nysa, although the Duke of Niemodlin was a royal prince.
 His attempts to obtain his freedom (which included an offer to pay the huge sum of 100,000 Hungarian złoty) produced no results, thanks to the clear opposition of the Duke of Cieszyn (at that time also Starost General of Silesia).
 Rather, the Duke successfully sought a death sentence for Nicholas.
 The trial was performed entirely in the German language, which Nicholas II apparently did not understand (there is some evidence that he and his brother Jan II only knew the Polish and Czech languages).

 The Duke of Niemodlin was only allowed to write a letter to his brother, in which he left him all his domains.
 The court ruled that the sentence would take place almost immediately, in order to avoid a negative reaction from the Opole citizens and the Duke's brother.
 Nicholas II was beheaded by sword in the Nysa market on 27 June 1497.
 According to the tradition, his last words were: "Nysa!
 Nysa!
 You punish me because my ancestors had given you to the Church, and now you force me to pay the price?".